dribnet/purvs/README.md

 Updated the interaction.html to work with my interpolations and parameters.

+Added in my own words into swapWords including the font name "SERENE". also fixed the defalut character to represent an exclamation point.

 The parameters per letter:
   * `size` : radius of the second circle
   * `offsetx` : x offset of the second circle relative to the first one